Get velto news & updates

 If your slippage tolerance is too low, your transaction might fail.
 Velto suggests optimal settings based on liquidity conditions, reducing the guesswork.
 You remain in control and can raise or lower slippage, but higher settings may expose you to worse prices.

-On some DEXs, shady tokens pop up with names that mimic legit projects.
-Velto curates token lists to help you avoid swapping into a scam coin.
-These lists are based on selected sources and checks, but you should still verify contract addresses yourself before trading unfamiliar tokens.
+Fraudulent tokens may appear on some DEXs with names that closely mimic legitimate projects. velto curates token lists to help you avoid swapping into unverified or suspicious assets.
+These lists are based on selected sources, but you should still verify contract addresses independently before trading anything unfamiliar.

 4. Wallet connection problems

-Jumping between websites often causes wallet connection errors.
-Because swaps happen directly inside velto, you are less exposed to connection issues from switching between multiple sites, although occasional network or wallet errors can still occur.
+Switching between multiple websites is a common source of wallet connection errors.
+Because swaps happen directly inside velto, you're less exposed to the connection problems that come with navigating between platforms.
+Occasional network or wallet errors can still occur, but the single-interface approach reduces unnecessary friction.

-In short: most issues are preventable with the right wallet and interface setup.
-And that’s why velto isn’t just convenient, it aims to provide a smoother and more consistent swap experience without changing the underlying risks of DeFi.
+Most issues are preventable with the right setup. velto isn't just convenient; it aims to provide a more consistent swap experience, though it doesn't change the underlying risks inherent to DeFi.

 Final Thoughts